Tasmanian born cellist Trish Dean (formerly O'Brien) is the co-Artistic Director and cellist of Ensemble Q Australia.

 Her Artistic Director positions include a 4 year contract with the Coffs Harbour Regional Conservatorium where she founded and developed a chamber music Academy, the Coramba Chamber Music Festival and a highly successful concert series.
 Prior to that she was Artistic Director of the Camden Haven Music Festival, which under her direction won an APRA award for Outstanding Contribution to Australian Music in a Regional Area.

 Several Australian composers including Paul Dean, Matthew Hindson, Elena Kats Chernin, Andrew Schultz, Mark Isaacs, Catherine Likhuta and Christopher Harley have composed works for Trish, and she performed and broadcast the Australian Premieres of both the Myaskovsky Sonata No 2 for Cello and Piano, and Prokofiev Sonata for Solo Cello, both for ABC Classic FM.
 She has recorded as soloist and chamber musician for ABC Classics, Ensemble Q Artists, ABC Classic FM, Solitary Island Records and 2MBS Records.

-Trish has presented masterclasses across Australia and has taught for the Queensland Conservatorium Griffith University, the Australian Youth Orchestra, Sydney Conservatorium of Music and for many regional conservatoriums.
-She is passionate about creating opportunities for young musicians and is a driving force behind the Ensemble Q mentorship program and the new Queensland International Chamber Music Competition.
+Trish has presented masterclasses across Australia and has taught for the Queensland Conservatorium Griffith University, the Australian Youth Orchestra, Sydney Conservatorium of Music and for several regional conservatoriums.
+She is passionate about creating opportunities for young musicians and is a driving force behind the Ensemble Q mentorship program.

 Trish is also an award winning photographer, utilising skills that she developed during a period of several years after a severe wrist injury and subsequent inability to play the cello.
 She won several International Aperture Silver awards as well as a Bronze medal in the Prix de la Photographie PX3 competition (Paris), in the arts documentary category.